Mohamed-Abduelaziz/flinkforward2017/Readme.md

 * crazy big scale flink/blink at Alibaba
 * many of the changes Alibaba did to their fork blink are now flowing back to flink
 * they introduced SQL on streams
-  * because there are data engineers that are not familiar with stream API programming, but know SQL very well
+  * because there are data engineers/analysts/business people that are not familiar with stream API programming, but know SQL very well
 * having a data QL used to be an advantage of Spark over Flink

 ## UNIFIED STREAM AND BATCH PROCESSING WITH APACHE FLINK’S RELATIONAL APIS